 The categories are the same for CSIS courses, but the procedures can be more complicated.
 See the section on CSIS Courses above.

 It is easy to switch between our MS degree programs in the department.
 Through the gsps system under student forms in https://gsps.luc.edu/, find Change in Degree Seeking.
 You will need to include a statement about why you want to change the program.
+Do think carefully.
+The Dean is less likely to approve a request to return to your original program!

-During your first semester, you can apply to transfer up to 6 credits of previous graduate work relevant to your current program.
+By the end of your first semester, you can apply to transfer up to 6 credits of previous graduate work relevant to your current program.
 Do not delay!
 Your official transcripts need to show B or better in relevant courses.
 For conditionally admitted students, Loyola must already have the relevant official transcript.
 International students, see Further International Transcript Credit Transfer Requirements.
 In the unusual case where the transcript is only available after admission, get your official transcript to the GPD.
 Although official transcripts are needed to forward the request to the Grad School for final approval, you are welcomed to show unofficial transcripts to the GPD to see if you have appropriate courses.

 Note: All courses, including graduate courses in your first 4 years since the start of college, are considered part of your undergraduate education.
 Only if you do MS work past the four years of academic work can transfer credit be considered.